aerisweather/aerisjs/docs/install.md

 * **Aeris.js**

-    The default library includes all of the Aeris.js features, excluding the Map AppBuilder.
+    The default library includes all of the Aeris.js features.
 Leaflet is used as the default mapping library.

     [//cdn.aerisjs.com/aeris.min.js](//cdn.aerisjs.com/aeris.min.js)